deckhouse/virtualization/docs/USER_GUIDE.md

 ![](./images/migration.png)

+{{< alert level="warning" >}}
+For successful live migration, all disks attached to the VM must be accessible on the target nodes to which the migration is planned.

+If a disk uses storage with local disks, such storage must be available to create a new local volume on the target node.

+Otherwise, migration will not be possible.
+{{< /alert >}}

 {{< alert level="warning">}}
 Network speed plays an important role.
 If bandwidth is low, there are more iterations and VM downtime can increase.
 In the worst case, the migration may not complete at all.

+To manage the migration process, configure the live migration policy using [`.spec.liveMigrationPolicy`](#configuring-migration-policy) in the VM settings.
 {{< /alert >}}

 #### AutoConverge mechanism